new482/api-assignment/README.md

 This web API is developed by using Ruby on Rails and PostgreSQL database.

+Any questions or troubles in setting up the web api, please feel free to contact me.
+Email/Google Hangout: new482@gmail.com
+Tel: 084 499 5291

 ## Install Ruby on Rails and PostgreSQL ##
 In this assignment, I use Ruby version 2.4.0 and Rails version 5.0.3